-MCH135 5 CR.
-(2 LEC., 6 LAB)
+5 CR.
+(2 LEC., 6 LAB) MSTE 13545 CNC Milling

-CNC Milling

-Students will learn basic CNC programming, test their code on virtual and actual simulators, and cut out part on CNC milling machine.
+Students will learn basic CNC programming, test their code on virtual and actual simulators, and cut out parts on CNC milling machines.
 Students will gain an understanding of machine feeds and speeds for different material types and tooling.
 Students will learn machining processes, tool selection, and machine set-up.
 Instruction will be given in the more common machine control languages.
 Actual parts to be machined, will be programmed by students as part of their lab experiences.
 This course is for the beginning student as well as the second semester student.
 (Offered fall semester)

-MCH145 5 CR.
-(4 LEC., 2 LAB)

-GDT(Geometric, Dimensioning Tolerance) Blueprint Reading and Measuring Devices
+MSTE 14545 5 CR.
+(4 LEC., 2 LAB) GDT(Geometric, Dimensioning Tolerance) Blueprint Reading and Measuring Devices